DOL-Translations/lupin-III/README.md

 Download/clone the repository

-In the folder `./tools/` you'll soo two `.bat` files, right click to edit them.
+In the folder `./tools/` you'll see two `.bat` files, right click to edit them.
 In the `compile.bat` you'll see a line starting with

 `BinString.exe patch --source`. you'll have to edit the path to the `src\common\fs\COMMON` that your computer has.
 For example, here is what I have